 Veterans with VA disability ratings of 30% or more can add eligible dependents to their award, increasing their overall monthly tax-free benefit.
 Eligible dependents include:

-- Children (including biological children, step children, and adopted children) who are unmarried and either under the age of 18; between the ages of 18-23 and enrolled in school full time; or who were seriously disabled before the age of 18.
+- Children (including biological children, stepchildren, and adopted children) who are unmarried and either under the age of 18, between the ages of 18-23 and enrolled in school full time, or those who were seriously disabled before the age of 18

-You should consider submitting a Request for Approval of School Attendance to VA if the following apply:
+You should consider submitting VA Form 21-674, Request for Approval of School Attendance, to the VA if the following apply: